LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Related work

-\textbf{Transformer} Transformer~\cite{Transformer} has a strong ability to draw long-term global dependencies and has achieved huge success in NLP tasks \cite{GPT3, BERT}.
-After the introduction of the vision transformer~\cite{VIT} in computer vision, transformer-based models have shown promising results in object detection~\cite{DETR, DeformableDETR}, semantic segmentation~\cite{segmenter, SOTR}, and multi-modal tasks~\cite{CLIP}.
+\textbf{Transformer.} Transformer~\cite{Transformer} has a strong ability to draw long-term global dependencies and has achieved huge success in NLP tasks \cite{GPT3, BERT}.
+After the introduction of vision transformer~\cite{VIT}, transformer-based models have shown promising results in object detection~\cite{DETR, DeformableDETR}, semantic segmentation~\cite{segmenter, SOTR}, and multi-modal tasks~\cite{CLIP,zhou2023vlprompt}.
 DETR~\cite{DETR} first introduces the query-based mechanism in object detection.
 It utilizes a set of object queries as box candidates and predicts the final box embeddings in the transformer decoder.
-In video instance segmentation, VisTR~\cite{VisTR} employs the idea of DETR and models the task as an end-to-end sequence prediction problem to perform natural instance tracking.
-Later on, MTTR~\cite{MTTR} and ReferFormer~\cite{ReferFormer} extend the DETR~\cite{DETR} and VisTR~\cite{VisTR} into the RVOS task and gain significant performance improvements.
+In video instance segmentation, VisTR~\cite{VisTR} employs the idea of DETR and models the task as a sequence prediction problem to perform natural instance tracking.
+Later on, MTTR~\cite{MTTR}, ReferFormer~\cite{ReferFormer}, SgMg~\cite{SgMg}, \etc extend the DETR~\cite{DETR} and VisTR~\cite{VisTR} into the RVOS task and gain significant improvements.